 Worthy Stokes is the founder of HeartMind® Meditations and author of The Daily Meditation Book of Healing.
 She is a polytrauma survivor of brain injury and multi-sensory loss.

-Her trademarked technique and a limited edition series of HeartMind® Meditations launched publicly in 2018 on Insight Timer and organized by topic: HeartMind® for Self-Healing, HeartMind® for Anxiety, HeartMind® Aligned for Life Purpose, HeartMind® for Manifestation, and an introduction to contemplative awareness, which presents life as an ongoing journey of remembrance.
+Her trademarked technique and a limited edition series of HeartMind® Meditations are free on Insight Timer and organized by topic: HeartMind® for Self-Healing, HeartMind® for Anxiety, HeartMind® Aligned for Life Purpose, HeartMind® for Manifestation, and an introduction to contemplative awareness, which presents life as an ongoing journey of remembrance.

-In her personal life she has healed with generous support and skillful feedback from neuroscientists, mindfulness experts, EMDR therapists, artists, corporate shamans, sound healers, leading psychologists, somatic experts, and wayshowers who believe in the body's capacity to heal.
+In her personal life she has healed with generous support and skillful feedback from neuroscientists, mindfulness experts, equine therapists, EMDR therapists, artists, shamans, sound healers, psychologists, somatic experts, and wayshowers who believe in the body's capacity to heal.

 Although she does not consider herself a Buddhist, she was deeply influenced by her introduction to the practice of Dzogchen as taught by Tenzin Wangyal Rinpoche, who opened her mind to the tender power of abiding with what is - and attending to what is possible.

 Ever inspired by the pristine wilderness areas that surround her birthplace in northwestern Montana, she has spent hundreds of days in solitary retreat.
 She considers her deeply personal meeting with Death and her awakening to the sentient intelligence of the body as her most relevant teachers.
 She views complicated attachment trauma and CPTSD through the lens of natural systems and biomimicry, where interconnectedness is a foundational principle that fastens biology to spirit in ways that demonstrate detailed, intricate beauty.